maugertg/maltego-trx-unicode-exceptions/README.md

 ```

 # Cause
-The issue appears to be related to the way Python raeds the environment for the encoding.
+The issue appears to be related to the way Python gets the encoding from the environment.
 Most of the time it will default to UTF-8 but there are instances when launching the termina/cli/command prompt it will end up using Windows-1252 / cp1252.

 # Possible Solutions
 ## Set UTF-8 environment variable